github/developer.github.com/content/changes/2014-01-09-preview-the-new-deployments-api.md

 Deployments are a new model in the GitHub ecosystem.
 We don't have any UI components currently, and deployments are intended to be used exclusively by tooling.
-Much like the Status API, we won't be doing the actual deployment for you.
-We're hoping to provide consistency across the various type of release processes regardless of what's involved with getting it built or on your servers.
+If you're familiar with the Status API, you know that it allows various tools to report on the status of a commit (e.g., the progress of an attempt to perform a build at a particular commit).
+The Status API doesn't perform the build; it just reports the results.
+Much like the Status API, we won't be doing actual deployments for you.
+Instead, the API provides a way for you to track the status of your deployments.
+We're hoping to provide consistency across the various type of release processes, regardless of the underlying steps involved with getting your code built or shipped to your servers.

 ## Highlights

-### Auto Merging
+### Automatic Merging

 The system can auto-merge the default branch for the repository if the requested deployment ref is behind the default branch.
 On active projects it's